ScottLogic/openapi-forge/README.md

   generator             Path, or git URL, to the language-specific generator

 Options:
   -e, --exclude <glob>    A glob pattern that excludes files from the generator in the output (default: "") -o, --output <path>     The path where the generated client API will be written (default: ".")
   -s, --skipValidation    Skip schema validation
-  -v, --verbose         Verbose output
-  -h, --help            display help for command
+  -l, --logLevel <level>  Sets the logging level, options are: standard (default), verbose ('verbose', 'v' or '1') -h, --help              Display help for command
 ~~~

 TODO: Elaborate